neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial4-Groove2DrumUsingIncomingHostMidiFiles.md

 <img src="{{ site.baseurl }}/assets/gifs/tut4/MidiInRT.gif">

+## Specifying What Information We Need from DAW

 ## InputTensorPreparatorThread::deploy()
 This is the first time we are using the `InputTensorPreparatorThread` class as until now none of the tasks required an input to be prepared before running inference.